Narayana-Royal/House_Price_Prediction/README.md

 > Changing the feature "location" values of count less than 10 to "Other"

 *Detecting the Outliers & Removing it*
-> Based on Domain Knowledge, removing the type of house
+> Based on Domain Knowledge, removing the type of house which doesn't match with sqft value.
+For example, consider 1bhk there should be min of 300sqft.
+So removing the records where there is a value less than 300sqft. similarly we apply this for all types of houses.

-> Scaling the features into train and test.
-Approach used here is that the rows(null values of target column)  are splitted into test data.
+> Removing the outliers of feature "Price" using normal distribution.(taking mean and std and considering only values greater than mean-std and less than mean+std).

-> Now it is ready to train the model after using TRAIN_TEST_SPLIT function from sklearn
+> Also there is price flaw for 2bhk and 3bhk.
+In general, the price of 3bhk should be higher than 2bhk.
+But there are few records of price for 3bhk is less than 2bhk and vice versa.
+This can be viewed